-Anyone who pays research participants (other than in-kind, mechanical turk payments, or Prolific Academic payments) will need to use the Human Subject Payments system, a myUFL module that enables researchers or their study team members to request payments for research participants.
+Anyone who pays research participants (other than in-kind, mechanical turk payments, or Prolific Academic payments) will need to use the University of Florida Research Participant Payments system, a myUFL module that enables researchers or their study team members to request payments for research participants.
 Payments can be made with prepaid VISA debit cards.
-The HSP system provides a secure method of recording those payments.
+The UF RPP system provides a secure method of recording those payments.

 Reason for Directive

-The HSP system provides a secure database to house payment and participant information and improved compliance by the University of Florida for required reporting.
+The UF RPP system provides a secure database to house payment and participant information and improved compliance by the University of Florida for required reporting.
 The University of Florida reports tax information to the IRS and other information to granting agencies.